 - Cost – The price for this type of siding is often the cheaper option because it is much more common and quicker to install.

-If you are looking to get new siding for your home, give the experts at Landmark Exteriors a call at (203) 838-3838 and let us help you achieve your perfect home exterior.
+If you are looking to get new siding for your home, give the siding contractors at Landmark Exteriors a call at (203) 838-3838 and let us help you achieve your perfect home exterior.

 New to pressure washing?
 We’re here to help!
 Pressure washers can even be fun to use and give you quick and effective results when cleaning the exterior of your home.
 Pressure washing enables you to remove dirt, grime, and other stains from your patio, deck, fence, or siding to help your home look good as new!